GreptimeTeam/docs/docs/nightly/en/user-guide/clients/mysql.md

 +--------------------+-------------+
 ```

-For information on how the time zone affects data inserts and queries, please refer to the SQL documents in the [write data](../ingest-data/for-iot/sql.md#time-zone) and [query data](../query-data/sql.md#time-zone) sections.
+For information on how the time zone affects data inserts and queries, please refer to the SQL documents in the [Ingest Data](../ingest-data/for-iot/sql.md#time-zone) and [Query Data](../query-data/sql.md#time-zone) sections.